CNC Machined Plastic Parts in Tijuana, Mexico — Baja Supplies

 Nylon & Moisture Absorption

-Nylon (PA6, PA66) is hygroscopic — it absorbs moisture from the air, which causes dimensional changes and affects mechanical properties.
+Nylon (PA6, PA66) is hygroscopic — it absorbs moisture from the air, causing dimensional changes and affecting mechanical properties.
 For tight-tolerance Nylon parts, specify that stock be dried before machining and that final dimensions be measured in a controlled-humidity environment.
 Parts in service will reach equilibrium moisture content over time; account for this in your design clearances.

 Achievable Tolerances by Material